This page gives information on the Light Select Render Element.

 and warmer Specular contribution

-The following diagram shows the compositing formula to recreate all the light in a scene in its most basic form, but only when each light in the scene is accounted for in exactly one VRayLightSelect element for a particular mode.
-If a particular light is used in more than one VRayLightSelect element, this equation will result in brighter lighting than intended because that light will contribute lighting more than once.
+The following diagram shows the compositing formula to recreate all the scene Lighting from light sources when each light in the scene is accounted for in exactly one VRayLightSelect render element in Diffuse mode.

-When the VRayLightSelect Render Element is set to Direct raw or Direct specular mode, the sum of all the VRayLightSelect nodes replaces their respective render elements in the Back to Beauty composite.
+When the VRayLightSelect render element is set to Direct illumination mode, the sum of all lights' output replaces the sum of VRayLighting and VRaySpecular render elements in the Back to Beauty composite.

 If the VRayLightSelect element mode is set to Direct illumination, the specular contribution is added to the render element.
 While this is perfect for simple compositing, a better workflow is for each light to be selected for two VRayLightSelect Render Elements, one with its mode set to Direct diffuse and another with its mode set to Direct specular.
 In this way, the specular and diffuse lighting can both be controlled independently at a composite level.

 - There is no VRayAmbientLight contribution in the output of VRayLightSelect render elelement in Raw, Specular and Diffuse modes.